microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 ---
 # vcpkg in CMake projects

-vcpkg offers seamless integration with CMake to make installed packages available automatically in your CMake projects.
-The mecahnism in which vcpkg integrates is by providing a CMake toolchain file.
+vcpkg offers seamless integration with CMake to make installed packages available in your projects automatically.
+The mechanism in which vcpkg integrates is by providing a CMake toolchain file.

 The first time CMake configures a project, it runs internal search routines to locate a viable [toolchain](<https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#id9>) (compiler,